derailed-dash/Advent-of-Code/docs/python/classes.md

 ## Factory Pattern

 Here I show a useful way to instantiate a class using factory method.
-In the example below, one factory method instantiates a `Shape` given a `ShapeType`.
+In the example below, one factory method instantiates a `Shape` given a `ShapeType` (which is itself a subclass of [Enum](/python/enum)).
 Another factory method allows us to instantiate a `Shape` given a set of points.

 ```python
 from __future__ import annotations